 Base view - a row for each unique component in the project, the Designator column lists the designators of all components of this type.
 Multiple presentation options are available for grouped designators, select the required Designator Grouping mode in the Properties panel.

-Consolidated view - used when the project includes variants, to display a consolidate BOM for all variants.
+Consolidated view - used when the project includes variants, to display a consolidated BOM for all variants.

 Custom BOM Items and Columns